 If writing this story is easy, you’re probably troping and need some research

-I’m all about have a story that flows out of me like honey.
-It’s happened a couple of times, but writing was easy neither of those times.
-The story was there, I could feel it so strongly but getting the emotions to match what I felt was tough.
-Finding the right words, was tough.
-Getting the characters to have that conversation was tough but it needed to happen or it would work the way I needed it to work.
+I’m all about having a story that flows out of me like honey.
+It’s happened a couple of times, but the writing was easy on neither of those times.
+The story was there, I could feel it so strongly, but getting the emotions to match what I felt was tough.
+Finding the right words was tough.
+Getting the characters to have that conversation was tough, but it needed to happen, or it wouldn’t work the way I needed it to work.

 If you’re not feeling some kind of friction, chances are your characters aren’t having a meaningful experience.
 Do some research, check out forums or groups that discuss issues in IRR and learn.
 You can find some meaningful insights on Quora, for example.
 People are never more raw as when they’re posting as ‘Anonymous.’

 Even if you have the best story, with the plot that’s tight, and the kind of deep, meaningful dialog that gets readers, especially Interracial romance readers, to love your book, some readers still won’t read it.

 Some IRR readers are over it and there’s nothing that can bring them back.

 That’s the bad news but there’s good news: There are still plenty more to meet.
 Diversity in the romance genre is still growing (read that as still underrepresented).
 That means there’s a market that recognizes this genre but is more sophisticated and discriminating so you have to just do your best.

 We all need to make sure we’re putting out the best stories we can especially when it comes to interracial romances because readers.
 Want.
 More.
 They want better.
 They want meaningfulness.
 It’s that simple and that complicated.

 In my research, I found a few interracial romance books that readers thought were pretty good in terms of story and conversation.

 Check them out and share your opinions on if you agree OR if you have other books to add!